herrera-ignacio/oopnotes/README.md

 * The implementation of the subclass is linked in such a way to that of its parent class that any change in that of the parent will force the subclass to be changed, which can cause problems when trying to reuse a subclass
 * When any aspect of the legacy implementation is not appropiate for new problem domains, the parent class must be rewritten or completely replaced.
 This dependence limits flexibility and reusability.

-# Fundamentals: Parameterized types - Generics
+# Fundamentals - Parameterized types - Generics
 This techniques allows you to define a type without specifying all the other types you use.
 Unspecified types are provided as parameters.
 The implementation language will create a particularized version of the class template for each type of element.

 Parameterized types give us a third way (in addition to inheritance of classes and composition of ojects) to combine behavior in object-oriented systems.